-(dynamic) Living Energy is the energy all around you – right now, at this present moment.
+Living Energy is the energy all around you – right now, at this present moment.
 Some of it is obvious (solar, air/wind), most of it is not (gravity, subtle temp +humidity changes ++).
 All of it is dynamic, although it appears static (passive).
-Most living things tap into this dynamic, invisible energy daily.
+Most living things tap into this dynamic, invisible energy daily – except humans.

 The LeLc is aligned with Joanna Macy’s Work that Reconnects (WTR) as part of the Great Turning.
 Please see WTR link in the menu above.

-Status: As of July 2016, the LeLc exterior construction is completed.
-The geodesic dome interior is ready for an earthern plaster and ceramic tile mandala floor.
+Status: As of October 2016, the LeLc earthen plaster floor is completed.
+The ceramic tile mandala floor is 70% finished.
 We are assembling various experiental learning demos.
 Our latest addition is a biomass cooking + heating stove (SilverLight Hunter) and bio-lite stove for charging your smartphone with a burning stick!

 Dynamic Living Energy, also known as Bio – Dynamic, BioEnergetics or energy permaculture is the energy that flows through all living entities.
 From the tiniest bacteria to the tallest trees and all universes.
 Living Energy is most obvious when you observe flowing water.

-Victor Schauberger, Nikola Tesla, Wilhelm Reich, Rudolph Steiner, Masaru Emoto are all pioneers in living energy.
+Victor Schauberger, Nikola Tesla, Walter Russell, Wilhelm Reich, Rudolph Steiner, Masaru Emoto are all pioneers in living energy.
 It is not mainstream, yet it keeps the mainstream flowing + alive.

 Living energy is the energy that keeps us living.
 It is the antithesis to our modern industrial world and its use of dead energy, aka fossil fuels.
-Some say our fossil fuel use and its explosive technologies is one of the root causes of our violent, war/fear driven world.
+Some say our fossil fuel uses and its explosive technologies are one of the root causes of our violent, war/fear driven world.

 Rather than using energy arrived from dead organic matter and ancient animals, perhaps we can switch to living energy and create a more peaceful, loving + compassionate world.